abhinay-thirunagari/File-encryption-and-decryption-using-AES/README.md

-This is a file encryption tool developed using Python AES has been used for fil enscryption
+This is a file encryption tool developed using Python AES has been used for file encryption